re-mote-sensing/re-mote/Water_Sensor/re-mote-webserver/README.md

 <summary>Run without Docker (If you do not have virtualization on your machine)</summary>
 <br>

-- See [Server Build Instructions](/Documentation/Water_Sensor_Server/Server_Instructions.md) for instruction on how to setup the server without Docker.
+- See [Server Build Instructions](/Documentation/Water_Sensor_Server/Server_Instructions.md) for instructions on how to setup the server without Docker.

 </details>